JPerey/JPerey/README.md

 ## Rapidfire
 <table><tr><td valign="top" width="50%">

-- 🎮 I’m currently working on Unity 3D Game Development(#)

-- 🌱 I’m developing my skills in Javascript, Python, and C#
+- 🎮 I’m currently working on Unity 3D Game Development(#), as well as developing websites using Javascript, Python, and Django

-- ❓ Lets figure out MERN and "this" together

 - ⚡ Fun fact:  Owning a rabbit is not as easy as websites tell you!
 Don't fall for it like I did!
-- ⚡ Fun fact:  I made my first game earlier this year and I'm excited to keep making more and polishing them!
+- ⚡ Fun fact:  I am a mechanical engineer turning into the software engineering side!
+Magical!

 </td><td valign="top" width="50%">